Skip to main content

 Full course description for Women and Religion

-This course provides a sociological perspective on the human body.
+This course explores the body and embodiment through a social science lens.
 While the body is a biological entity, the body is also social.
-The perceptions and meanings of the body are embedded in complex socio-cultural contexts.
+The perceptions and meanings of the body are embedded in complex sociocultural contexts.
 Students will examine how social processes and cultural practices shape human bodies and our everyday lived experiences.
-The course will also discuss bodies in relation to gender, sexuality, race, class, age, ability, and health.
-Lecture, discussion, multimedia materials, and a variety of readings are used to study the relationships between the body, culture, and society.
-Competence Statement Knows and understands the sociological perspective on the body and embodiment well enough to interpret, analyze, and evaluate the body in society at an advanced level.
+The course will also discuss bodies in relation to gender, sexuality, race, class, ability, and disability.
+Multimedia materials and a variety of readings are used to study the relationships between the body, culture, and society.

 Full course description for The Body in Society